pubuduudara/Golang-assignment-home24-BXP/backend/README.md

 ## Design Considerations

-- Project is organized with a clear separation of concerns:
+- Project is organized with a clear separation of concerns,
   - `internal/` is used for private application logic to prevent unintended imports from outside the module, following Go best practices.
   - `internal/api` holds HTTP routing and handlers.
   - `internal/services` includes core business logic for analyzing web pages.
   - `internal/middleware` contains reusable middleware (e.g., API key auth).
   - `internal/utils` provides helper functions and centralized logging setup.
 - Go concurrency is used to check the accessibility of links in parallel using goroutines, wait groups, and a semaphore to limit concurrency and avoid overloading external websites.
+- Unit and integration tests are implemented to cover business logic, API routes, and middleware behavior, without relying on real external HTTP calls.

+## Features

-- The API is secured using an API key, passed via the `X-API-Key` request header and enforced by middleware.
+- API security is enforced using an API key, which must be included in the `X-API-Key` request header.
+This is validated by middleware to ensure secure access.
+The Frontend includes this key in the header when making requests.
-- A consistent JSON response format is maintained across the API:
+- The API maintains a consistent JSON response structure, making it easier for frontend developers to handle and parse responses.
+Also it includes a `status`, which will be a boolean which represents whether the API call was a sucess or a failure:
   ```json
   {
     "status": true | false,
     "data": <result or error message>
   }
   ```
-- Unit and integration tests are implemented to cover business logic, API routes, and middleware behavior, without relying on real external HTTP calls.
 - Environment variables are used for config like the API key, with .env file support for local development.
-- The app is containerized with Docker and all build/run/test tasks are automated using a Makefile.
+- The app is containerized with Docker and all build/run/test tasks are automated using a Makefile
+- Uses Go's log/slog package with a custom wrapper for consistent, leveled logging (Info, Warn, Error).
+- Error responses are automatically logged and returned in a standardized JSON format, including the appropriate HTTP status code and message, helping both frontend and backend developers debug efficiently

 ## Possible Improvements

+- Add more unit test cases to increase the overall coverage (current coverage is ~75%)
 - Add support for detecting more HTML versions beyond HTML5 by parsing complete DOCTYPE metadata.
 - Introduce Swagger (OpenAPI) documentation for better API usability, testing and documentation.
 - Add rate limiting middleware to prevent abuse of the API.
-- Use a more robust validation for URLs.
 - Introduce structured error types with custom codes for better error classification
-- Expose metrics using Prometheus for performance monitoring and add pprof for profiling
-- Implement request/response logging with trace IDs for better debugging in distributed environments.
+- Implement request/response logging with trace IDs for better debugging
 - Improve the frontend UI